antrea-io/antrea/docs/feature-gates.md

 ### AntreaProxy

-`AntreaProxy` implements Service load-balancing for ClusterIP Services as part of the OVS pipeline, as opposed to relying on kube-proxy.
-This only applies to traffic originating from Pods, and destined to ClusterIP Services.
-In particular, it does not apply to NodePort Services.
-Please note that due to some restrictions on the implementation of Services in Antrea, the maximum number of Endpoints that Antrea can support at the moment is 800.
-If the number of Endpoints for a given Service exceeds 800, extra Endpoints will be dropped.
+`AntreaProxy` enables Antrea Proxy which implements Service load-balancing for ClusterIP Services as part of the OVS pipeline, as opposed to relying on kube-proxy.
+By default, this only applies to traffic originating from Pods, and destined to ClusterIP Services.
+However, it can be configured to support all types of Services, replacing kube-proxy entirely.
+Please refer to this [document](antrea-proxy.md) for extra information on Antrea Proxy and how it can be configured.

 Note that this feature must be enabled for Windows.
 The Antrea Windows YAML manifest provided as part of releases enables this feature by default.
 If you edit the manifest, make sure you do not disable it, as it is needed for correct NetworkPolicy implementation for Pod-to-Service traffic.

-Please refer to this [document](antrea-proxy.md) for extra information on AntreaProxy and how it can be configured.

 #### Requirements for this Feature